ddecarle/eeb462-2024/LAB1_characterMatrices.md

 2. Open “extraMammals.fasta” and delete any sequences that BLAST identified as erroneous.

-3. Close this file, and return to your terminal window.
+3. Save this file, close it, and return to your terminal window.

 4. Use the following command to append the contents of “extraMammals.fasta” onto the end of “18s.fasta”: